twse/bobsgame-extras/Third-Party Notices.md

 9. The above warranty does not apply if you make any unauthorized attempt to modify or duplicate the product, or if the product has been damaged by accident or abuse.

 ## For use of Word
-Copyright © 1983-2020 Microsoft Corporation.
+Copyright © 1983-2021 Microsoft Corporation.
 All rights reserved.

-See the about dialog in the program itself for legal notices of proofing tools based on region and language.
+See the about dialog in the program itself for international proofing tools legal notices.

 ### Word Development Credits
 * Charles Simonyi – Original author